This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

 ● If you have pets, make sure you have a safe place to bring them if you do evacuate.

-● Arrange a meet up place for you and your family if you are separated.
+● Arrange a meet-up place for you and your family if you become separated.

 Make sure to discuss your plan with all members of your household, as well as with other immediate family members and local friends.